TalkTomeG00se/IR-Script/README.md

 # IR-Script
-This project aims to enable members of a Incident Response team to quickly triage various alerts that require in-depth investigation.
+This project aimed to enable members of a Incident Response team to quickly triage various alerts that require in-depth investigation.
 The tool was developed as a powershell script for the following reasons:
 - Easily shared amongst team members
 - Ability to upgrade and adapt the script depending on changing needs
 - Powershells' integration across the Microsoft environment

-Note: As mentioned below, this script does not work outside the Micron environment.
-Also, certain steps are confidential.
-However, best effort will be made below to show both steps needed for CS 481 consideration as well as my techincal knowledge.
+This project was considered complete when the following criteria were met:
+- The script could capture the following information about a user: ID, username, AD Status, User Systems, and Resolve IP to Hostname
+- Error handling was in place to account for incorrectly input IDs , Usernames and IPs.
+- Error handling was in place for non-existent IDs, Usernames, and IPs not without our domain.

+# Timeline
+The project was slated to take 3-4 months, due to committing a few hours a week to it only.
+Initial feedback regarding the functionality of the script gave me an idea of how many LOC this project would be; I estimated that I could produce a script that is less than 700 LOC.
+Testing was ongoing as each function of the script was completed, and feedback was solicited regularly from my team.

 # Tools Used
 - [VS Code](https://code.visualstudio.com)